MarkArren/PhotoSharing/docs/Firestore.md

 The sub-collections are important as they store the majority of the user data

 ### Posts
 Post stores all posts which are uploaded by the user themselves.
-Each document uses an automatically generated UID for the ID.
-Please see [here](#Post) for more information on each post document
+Posts are added to the users `posts` collection by the helper function [`uploadPost`](./HelperFunctions.md#uploadPost).
+Each document uses an automatically generated UID for the ID please see [here](#Post) for more information on each post document.

 ### Feed
 Feed stores duplicate documents of every post from the users that they follow but only includes the field values, see [post](#Post) for more information.
 The only additional field which is added is `hasLiked` which sets if the user has liked that post.